 A related consideration is that small and medium sized project organisations – and, underlying these, their parent businesses and enterprises - represent the main driving force of the construction industry.
 They constitute over 99% of entities working in UK construction (Hari et al., 2005), 97.7% of entities working in Australian construction (Lingard et al., 2015), 90% of those in Malaysia (CIDB, 2006) and a similar proportion in South Africa.
 In the South African construction industry, approximately 85% of contributing entities are small and medium sized sub-contractors (Mbachu, 2008), thus attesting to our earlier observation that small and medium sized business businesses and enterprises are the backbone of the project society.
+And, accordingly, we might surmise that highly variegated and widely distributed tacit forms of knowledge will provide a focus for its learning practices.

-Given the construction industry’s reliance on such entities, set within the broader context of the rise of the project society which relies on the learning platforms contributed by individual projects, the business failure rate of small and medium sized businesses and enterprises in South Africa - of approximately 70% to 80% (Van Eeden et al., 2003; Fatoki and Van Aardt Smit, 2011) – becomes highly significant The issue here is straightforwardly that there are many opportunities for learning in hindsight from the failures of the past, if this learning logic can permeate down from project society level to individual project level where its learning platforms exist.
+Learning from failure becomes particularly important within this context.
+Given the construction industry’s reliance on smaller project entities, set within the broader context of the rise of the project society which relies on the learning platforms contributed by individual projects, the business failure rate of small and medium sized businesses and enterprises in South Africa - of approximately 70% to 80% (Van Eeden et al., 2003; Fatoki and Van Aardt Smit, 2011) – is highly significant.
+There are likely to be many opportunities for learning in hindsight from the failures of the past, if this professional learning philosophy can permeate down from project society level to individual project level where its learning platforms exist.
 These South African failure rates are considerably higher than for other African countries (Abor and Quartey, 2010, Gbandi and Amissah, 2014).
 Despite being vital for delivery of construction output upon which economic development relies, most small and medium sized construction businesses in South Africa remain slow, inefficient and labour‐intensive (Tezel et al., 2018).
 They also tend to rely on low skilled employees (Dainty et al., 2005; Gledson and Phoenix, 2017).
 These circumstances are all considerable as broad contexts for project society learning via individual project learning platforms which can each be valued as rich sources of potentially very highly detailed insight into problems and solutions.
 This of course creates a strong project management academic and practitioner imperative to pinpoint such insights at individual project level (Gregori and Pietroforte, 2015) in order to extrapolate any broader project society implications.

 1.3 Small and medium sized project organisations: the learning imperative